Living Learning Program

 Do you want to network and meet professors, alumni, and business leaders after hours in fun and casual settings?

 As a Business & Economics RLC student, you’ll be immersed in a close-knit community that brings your learning from the classroom to the walls of residence so you can hit the ground running in today’s world.
 At Laurier, we like to say you don’t just get a business degree, you live a Laurier business degree.
-Meaning you are going to be tackling real-world problems, rubbing shoulders with awesome alumni and participating in training that will help you think critically!
+You are going to be tackling real-world problems, rubbing shoulders with awesome alumni and participating in training that will help you think critically!
 In this RLC you’ll be surrounded by people with the same interests, goals, drive, and excitement within the heart of Waterloo Region, down the street from one of the largest start-up ecosystems in Canada!
 Combine all those elements together and you have the perfect combination of people, experiences, and opportunity ahead of you.
 Not sure how to apply for Co-op or make a LinkedIn account?
 No, problem!
 Your RLC Don has you covered.

 Who are your faculty partners?